 Note: Even though none of the salts listed here is especially dangerous, use normal precautions with these chemicals.

-For instructions for calibration using Logger Pro computer software, see TIL 2341: How do I calibrate a sensor in Logger Pro?
+- For instructions for calibration using Logger Pro computer software, see How do I calibrate a sensor in Logger Pro?

-For instructions for calibration using LabQuest App, see TIL 3394: How do I manually calibrate my sensor in LabQuest?
+- For instructions for calibration using LabQuest App, see How do I manually calibrate my sensor in LabQuest App?

-For instructions for calibration using Graphical Analysis with a Chromebook, see TIL 3631: How do I manually calibrate my sensor in Graphical Analysis 4?
+- For instructions for calibration using Graphical Analysis with a Chromebook, see How do I manually calibrate my sensor in Graphical Analysis and Graphical Analysis Pro?

-For instructions for calibration using Graphical Analysis with an iOS or Android device, see TIL 3630: How do I manually calibrate my sensor in Graphical Analysis 4 for iOS/Android?
+- For instructions for calibration using Graphical Analysis with an iOS or Android device, see How do I manually calibrate my sensor in Graphical Analysis and Graphical Analysis Pro for iOS/Android?